-The drafting team contends 60 calendar months provides the entities flexibility to schedule and perform the activities specified in Requirement R2, Parts 2.1 and 2.2.
+The drafting team believes 60 calendar months provides the entities flexibility to schedule and perform the activities specified in Requirement R2, Parts 2.1 and 2.2.

-Part 2.1 The drafting team is including the equation to assure a consistent approach is used by each Transmission Owner when calculating the percent change in Fault current values.
-The drafting team contends maximum available Fault current values (single line to ground and 3 phase) at the interconnecting bus are necessary quantities needed to review the coordination.
+Part 2.1 The drafting team believes maximum available Fault current values (single line to ground and 3-phase) at the interconnecting bus are necessary quantities needed to review the coordination.